-The first configuration part is the api
+The first configuration part is a Base Configuration

 section where you set the basic properties of the API.